Sophie Barnes MPhil, MA(Cantab), PgDip, MBACP

-I have particular experience counselling those who have attracted mental health and psychiatric diagnoses of Borderline/ Emotionally Unstable Personality Disorder, PTSD and Dissociative Disorders.
+I have particular experience counselling those who hold mental health and psychiatric diagnoses of Borderline/ Emotionally Unstable Personality Disorder, CPTSD/ PTSD and Dissociative Disorders.
 I take a non-pathologising approach and seek always to understand and respect a client's own relationship to any diagnoses held or suspected.

 In addition to a Brighton-based private practice, I am currently a therapist at Brighton Therapy Centre, a community counselling charity, and at Rape Crisis Surrey and Sussex, counselling survivors of sexual violence.

 Whatever the root cause, I bring an awareness of trauma in its many dimensions to my work with all clients, with a particular focus on gentle, body-centred approaches to safely processing traumatic states and easing their symptoms.

 I am a qualified specialist Sexual Violence Therapist, accredited with OCN Network London and Rape Crisis Surrey and Sussex (RCSAS), where I work as a therapist with survivors of sexual violence.

 I am trained to offer empowering therapeutic support and practical tools to help survivors to cope with and safely process the often confusing and overwhelming feelings and trauma that result from sexual violence.

 I offer specialism in working with clients across the spectrum of gender, sexuality and relationship diversity (GRSD), taking an affirmative approach to working with LGBTQ+ clients; those practicing non-normative relationship styles, such as non-monogamy, kink; and sex workers.